DEAR 2021 WAREDACA CLASSIC 3 DAY competitor,

 - Maintain COVID-19 rules per the Federal, State and USEF/USEA mandates throughout the competition area/grounds

-- No social gatherings — post-competition parties or gatherings, Any planned activities would be conducted outside in large space while strictly enforcing physical distancing.
+- Any planned ‘social gatherings’ activities would be conducted outside in large space while enforcing physical distancing.

 By this point, you are probably feeling information overload!!
 One of the most important things to remember is that this is both an educational and competitive experience.
 You have worked hard to be here and we want you to have a safe and enjoyable Classic!!!
 And, even with all the extra layers, you, your horse and your team will have a fabulous experience!!
 That is as much our objective as anything is!!